Comorbidity

 - Seem less likely to talk of suicide and attempt suicide less often

 It is important to understand that depression can greatly decrease a person’s quality of life.
-Proper medical treatment, counseling during early stages of diagnosis, attending social groups, and exercise can all help a person who may be suffering.
+Proper medical treatment, counseling during the early stages of diagnosis, attending social groups, and exercise can all help a person who may be suffering.
 If a depression diagnosis is made prior to the onset of dementia, treatment may benefit a person’s cognitive abilities as they age.

 Family members may also wish to seek support while caring for a loved one with dementia.
 It can be emotionally and physically exhausting, so it is important to take time to care for yourself too.